 Tesla unveiled a re-imagined Roadster that is essentially a sequel to its very first vehicle but with amped-up promises for speed and performance, and a $200,000 price tag.

 The announcement was also likely designed to grab some headlines.

 Potential buyers interested in reserving a Roadster can do so already at the Tesla website, with a quoted base price of $200,000.

 Those interested in buying one of the first 1,000 produced can lock in a spot for $250,000.

 If they're not looking to be in that select Founders Series group, they will still be asked for $50,000.

-Tesla said deliveries will begin in 2020 but that has come and gone.
+Tesla now said deliveries will begin in 2023.

 If achieved, Tesla's promised performance numbers would be truly impressive: From 0 to 60 mph in 1.9 seconds.

 The 200 kilowatt-hour battery pack will give the car a 620-mile range.